jbrocher/hashnode-articles/fastapi-polls/part-3.md

 ## Introduction

- - Welcome to part 3 of the FastAPI tutorial
+*Note: This is part 3 of a multi-part tutorial on FastApi and React, if you've not read the previous part, start [here](https://dev.indooroutdoor.io/the-poll-app-from-django-tutorial-with-fastapi-and-react-1) !*

- - We'll pick up where we left off in part 2 where we set up the database
+Welcome to part 3 of the tutorial, today we'll see how to use path operations to return information from our Database.
+It's CRUD time !
+We'll start with R though ! 😋

- - Today as in part 3 of django tutorial we'll create a views to dipslay the list of question and their results
+Last time in part 2, we set up our Postgres Database, wrote the models and generated the associated migrations.
+Today we'll pick up where we left off and start doing something useful with our endpoints: returning some information stored in the DB.

- - Their is a key differnce though, as we're not working with a monolithe like Django.
-FastAPI is only concerned with build the API, and doesn't handle rendering the ui (well except for the brillant automatic documentation)
+As in the Django tutorial we'll display the list of existing polls, and the associated results.
+There is one key difference though.
+Django being a [monolithic Framework](https://en.wikipedia.org/wiki/Monolithic_application), it handles both querying the database AND rendering the resulting information to the client using an HTML templating language.
+FastAPI, however is only concerned with the API side of things, meaning we'll have to build the UI separately.

- - This means we need to build the UI separatly, and we'll use reactjs for that!
+We'll use React and the excellent [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) to build the UI.
+I initially did both - The CRUD and the UI - in this article, but it ended up being super long so I decided to split it.
+I'll post the React part later this week so stay tuned ! 🚀

- - Menu:
+On Today's Menu:
-  - Creating the CRUD endpoints using pydantic and SQLAlchemy
+  - Creating some CRUD utilities
-  - Creating a small SPA in React with `create-react-app` to display the result
+  - Using path operations to expose some information from our database

 ## Crud

- - Thanks to the work we did last time, our database is already configure.
-Spin everything up with `docker-compose up ` and let's get coding
+It's time to rip the benefits of all the set up we did in part 2.
+Thanks to our previous work, our database if already fully, set up so run `docker-compose up` from the root of the project to spin up everything and let's get coding!
+The first thing we'll do is creating some crud utilities for reading from our database.
+Well create two functions:
- - The first thing we'll do is creating some crud utilities for reading from our database.
-Add a `crud.py` file in your poll app, and create those two functions:
+ - `get_question` to fetch a specific question based on an ID;
- - We'll creat a function to list all the existing question and a specific one by filtering on its id
+ - `list_questions` to list all the existing polls

- - We'll use SQLAlchmey for quering the database
+Add a `crud.py` file in your poll app and write the following code in it:

  ```python